Sidecar

 endpoints: ["CONTROLLER_ENDPOINT_HERE"]Replace the values of

-with the actual values of etcd and Prometheus, which is also being used by the Aperture Controller you want these Agents to connect to.CONTROLLER_ENDPOINT_HERE
+ETCD_ENDPOINT_HEREandPROMETHEUS_ADDRESS_HEREwith the actual values of etcd and Prometheus, which is also being used by the Aperture Controller you want these Agents to connect to.CONTROLLER_ENDPOINT_HEREshould point to the Aperture Controller.
+If you skip it, some sub commandsaperturectlcommands won't work.If you have installed the Aperture Controller on the same cluster in

 sidecar: